seanpmaxwell/Typescript-Best-Practices/README.md

 | `@joins` | A table connected via a join table. |
 | `@route` | A handler's HTTP method and path. |

-Custom tags may need registering with your doc tooling.
-They describe intent, not enforce behavior. `@startupTime` is especially useful in request-driven apps.

 #### Linking private helpers to callers

 Keep the link in the description, `@private` on its own line: